Salted Caramel Chocolate Tart

 The caramel filling is best poured into the crust while it’s still hot.
 Once it’s gone in, you want to give it at least an hour to cool and firm up before topping it with the chocolate ganache.

-The ganache will also need a bit of time to set up, so be sure to allow yourself the time you need so everything is ready to slice when the time comes!
+The glaze will also need a bit of time to set up, so be sure to allow yourself the time you need so everything is ready to slice when the time comes!

 The assembled tart can be kept at room temperature (lightly covered) for several days.
 Even though it contains lots of dairy, it doesn’t need to be refrigerated because the sugar content is high enough to inhibit the growth of bacteria.
 It’s like a candy bar!

 But, you may notice that once the tart has been cut into, the caramel filling will slowly spread out the sides.
+(Especially if you didn’t quite hit the 245-degree temperature!)
 So, it’s probably a good idea to keep any leftovers in the fridge, just to keep things together a little more solidly.

 This caramel chocolate tart will last about 2 weeks, refrigerated.